San Diego State vs. San Jose State NCAA Football Odds, Plays and Insights | October 15, 2021

 Over/Under Insights

-- San Diego State and its opponents have combined to put up more than 42.5 points in three of five games this season.
+- San Diego State and its opponents have gone over the current 41-point total in three of five games this season.

-- The two teams combine to average 56.1 points per game, 13.6 more than the total in this contest.
+- The combined points per game average of the two teams, 56.1, is 15.1 points more than Friday's over/under.

-- This contest's over/under is 2.1 points more than the 40.4 these two squads combine to surrender per game this season.
+- The 40.4 combined points per game that these two squads have allowed this season are 0.6 fewer than the 41 over/under in this contest.

-- Aztecs games this season feature an average total of 44.6 points, a number 2.1 points higher than Friday's over/under.
+- The Aztecs and their opponents have scored an average of 44.6 points per game in 2021, 3.6 more than Friday's total.

-- The 42.5-point over/under for this game is 13.6 points below the 56.1 points per game average total in Spartans games this season.
+- The 41-point over/under for this game is 15.1 points below the 56.1 points per game average total in Spartans games this season.

 San Diego State Stats and Trends

-- In San Diego State's five games this season, it has four wins against the spread.
+- San Diego State has played five games, with four wins against the spread.

-- The Aztecs have been favored by 8 points or more three times this season and have covered the spread in two of them.
+- This season, the Aztecs have two against the spread wins in three games as a favorite of 8 points or more.

-- San Diego State's games this year have hit the over in 60% of its opportunities (three times in five games with a set point total).
+- San Diego State's games this year have hit the over on three of five set point totals (60%).

-- San Diego State is 4-1 against the spread and 5-0 overall in games when it puts up more than 23.8 points.
+- San Diego State is 4-1 against the spread and 5-0 overall in games when it records more than 23.8 points.

-- San Diego State is 2-0 against the spread and 2-0 overall when the team piles up more than 369.5 yards.
+- In games that San Diego State churns out more than 369.5 yards, the team is 2-0 against the spread and 2-0 overall.

 - The Aztecs have turned the ball over three more times (6 total) than the Spartans have forced a turnover (3) this season.